-The best websites for booking rooms and finding cheap hotels
+The best hotel websites for booking rooms and finding cheap hotels

 - Booking.com has the best hotel rates.
 It’s safe, reliable, and easy to use.
-It’s my favorite website for booking hotels.
+It’s my favorite website for booking hotels and planning a trip.

 - How far in advance should you book hotels?
 As soon as possible.
 Rates almost always go up (not down) and I rarely save money by waiting.
 Advanced booking is even more important for kid-friendly hotels.

 - What days have the best hotel rates?
 Generally big cities (that are popular with business travelers) will have cheaper rates on the weekend.
 Resorts and holiday destinations (that are popular with tourists) will have better prices on weekdays.